SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

 }
 ```

-## Create Sale transaction
+## Create E-Commerce Sale transaction

-This operation creates a sales transaction in the direct payment scenario.
+This operation creates an e-commerce sales transaction in the direct payment
-This is managed either by sending a `POST` request as seen
+scenario.
+This is managed either by sending a `POST` request as seen below, or
-below, or by directing the end-user to the hosted payment pages.
-Note that the
+by directing the end-user to the hosted payment pages.
+Note that the `msisdn`
-`msisdn` value (the consumer/end-user's mobile number) is required in this
+value (the end-user's mobile number) is required in this request.
-request.

 {:.code-header}
 **Request**